GLASS

 1

-Spray the citric acid solution evenly onto the glass surface and allow it to act for 10–15 seconds.
+Spray the citric acid solution onto the glass.
+Leave to act for 10–15 seconds.

 2